hzk0070/comp-1200/docs/2021-summer/syllabus-1200D.md

 - **Module 5**: File IO

-Module 0 is allocated to the first three days of the course and the other five modules are allocated twelve days each, except Module 5 which is shortened to eleven days to account for time compression that occurs at the end of a term ([Summer 2021 calendar](http://www.auburn.edu/main/auweb_calendar.php)).
+Module 0 is allocated to the first three days of the course and the other five modules are (typically) allocated twelve days each, except Module 5 which is shortened to ~~eleven~~ eight days to account for time compression that occurs at the end of a term ([Summer 2021 calendar](http://www.auburn.edu/main/auweb_calendar.php)).
 Below is a tentative schedule for the course that indicates for each module the dates, types of graded items due, and most relevant chapters from